ravikumark815/networking/Notes.md

     |6|TCP|
     |17|UDP|
     |89|OSPF|
-- Header Checksum (16 bits): Used for error checking of the header.
+- `Header Checksum` (16 bits): Used for error checking of the header.
 The 16-bit ones' complement sum of all 16-bit words in the header is computed, with the Header Checksum field set to zero during calculation.
 Upon arrival at a router or destination, the checksum is recalculated.
 If the result is zero, the packet is valid.
 If not, the packet is discarded.
-- Source IP Address (32 bits)
+- `Source IP Address` (32 bits)
-- Destination IP Address (32 bits)
+- `Destination IP Address` (32 bits)
-- Options: 0 - 320 bits, padded to multiples of 32 bits
+- `Options`: 0 - 320 bits, padded to multiples of 32 bits

 *2. Features/Functions:*